Cars

 Big motors caught on big in the 1970's --- here is Dick Sworder's powerplant,

 in the Long Eaton pits.
-In the early sixties we were impressed by
+In the early sixties we had been impressed by

-427 was reckoned to be the minimum, and many builders used 454 and
+427 was reckoned to be the weapon of choice, and many builders used 454 and

-larger engines --- but the sport's shrewdest thinkers realized that
+larger engines.
+But soon the sport's sharper minds realized that

-"torque monster" motors were a waste and even a handicap on shale tracks --- and
+for shale tracks, "torque monster" motors were irrelevant and even a handicap --- and

-so started the trend of separate shale and tarmac motors, and even
+so began the trend of separate shale and tarmac motors, and even

-separate shale and tarmac cars ---- a long long way from the era when the
+separate shale and tarmac cars ---- a long, long way from the simple days when "the

-bloke next door could cobble together a workable stock car in his back
+bloke next door" would knock together a runner in his back

 garden.